 Environmental and Social Safeguards Specialist at MUHAS will ensure that different activities of the project meet the country legal and World Bank requirements in regard to Environment and Social Standards.
 The environmental and Social Safeguard Team will work closely with the consultants Contractors and the MUHAS community to implement E&S activities.
 The team will also work closely with consultants and contractors to ensure the implementation observes project E&S standards as indicated by ESS1, ESS2, ESS3, ESS4, ESS8 and ESS10.
 In addition, consultants and contractors will provide technical assistant to the institution on how to implement the project by observing the standards given by the government and the World Bank as shown in PAD, POM and ESMF.
-In the implementation of the project, cooperate, and own it.
+In the implementation of the project the team will ensure that MUHAS community and the nearby surroundings understand the project, cooperate, and own it.
 The process of addressing issues of E&S standards in the project implementation will also involve other stake holders such as Ubungo Municipal Council, OSHA, Police Force, TANESCO, NEMC, TGNP and KUWASA.